And Caleb said, “I will give my daughter Acsah in marriage to the man who attacks and captures Kiriath Sepher” (Judges 1:12).

 Back when I was in high school, someone asked what I thought of arranged marriages.
-I pictured my parents choosing me a guy in a business suit with nerd hair and geek glasses.
-More interested in football players and rock musicians, I laughed at the thought.
+I pictured my parents choosing me a guy in a suit with nerd hair and geek glasses held together by a Band-aid.
+More interested in football players and rock musicians wearing faded jeans, I shuddered at the thought.

-And as it turns out, parents aren’t always as clueless as I thought.
-And interestingly enough, studies tell us that couples in arranged marriages are often happier than those who choose their own mates.
+And as it turns out, parents aren’t always as clueless as teens think.
+In fact, studies tell us that couples in arranged marriages are often happier than those who choose their own mates.

 So should we arrange our kids’ marriages?
-No way.
-That’s definitely not my point.
-(For one thing, I wouldn’t want my daughter calling to say, “Hey, you’re the one who made me marry this guy!”)
+No. That’s definitely not my point.
+(For one thing, I wouldn’t want a grown daughter to call and blame me with, “Why’d you make me marry this guy?”)

 I say all this only to emphasize that we have to be careful, very careful, about reading our own cultural values into the biblical text.
 Otherwise, we can miss the main idea in interpretation.

-Case in point: In the Book of Judges we have Caleb, Moses’ successor—one of a select group of spies who actually trusted God despite “how things looked.”
-But suddenly we find our hero offering his daughter in marriage as a prize.
+Case in point: In the Book of Judges we have Caleb, Moses’ successor—one of a select group of spies who actually trusted God despite the circumstances.
+But suddenly we find our hero Caleb offering his daughter in marriage as a prize.